-4.12.
+4.11.
 Sociology

 For students who started their studies in fall semester 2015 or later: The elective in Sociology offers a choice between the following two modules.
 It measures 19 ECTS.
 Students choose one of the following two modules.
 The module grade consists of the examination grades weighted by the number of ECTS credits.
 You find the Contents and the Learning Outcomes of each course in the module catalog of the B.A.
-Sociology (http://home.sowi.uni-mannheim.de/soziologie/b a soziologie/dokumente/Modulkatalog%20BA%20Soz%20ab%2 OHWS%2015 VER%C3%96FFENTLICHUNG.pdf).
+Sociology (http://home.sowi.uni-mannheim.de/soziologie/b a soziologie/dokumente/).
 The courses usually are taught in German.
 If they are taught in English, the responsible lecturer will anounce it on time.

-4.12.1 Elective Sociology A: General and Specific Sociology
+4.11.1 Elective Sociology A: General and Specific Sociology

-Semester Type of Course Course ECTS 1. (fall semester)/ lecture Fundamentals of Sociology 6 3. (fall semester) lecture Fundamentals of Sociology U 1. (fall semester)/ exercise class Fundamentals of Socialogy 4 3. (fall semester) exercise class Fundamentals of Sociology 4 2. (spring semester)/ 1 Company Specials are ( 4. (spring semester) lecture General Sociology 6 2. (spring semester)/ i1 Considio Coninto av 2 4. (spring semester) exercise class Specific Sociology 3 19
+Semester Type of Course Course ECTS (fall semester)/ (fall semester) lecture Fundamentals of Sociology 6 (fall semester)/ (fall semester) exercise class Fundamentals of Sociology 4 2. (spring semester)/4. (spring semester) lecture General Sociology 6 2. (spring semester)/4. (spring semester) exercise class Specific Sociology 3 19

-4.12.2 Elective Sociology B: European Societies
+4.11.2 Elective Sociology B: European Societies

-Semester Type of Course Course ECTS 1. (fall semester) / laatuma Social Stucture in Germany in 4 3. (fall semester) lecture International Comparison 6 1. (fall semester) / exercise class Social Stucture in Germany in 4 3. (fall semester) exercise class International Comparison 4 2. (spring semester)/ lactura Comparative European 4 4. (spring semester) lecture Societies 6 2. (spring semester)/ exercise class Current research tenies 2 4. (spring semester) exercise class Current research topics 3 19 mannheim.de/soziologie/studierende_anderer_fakultaeten/M.Sc.%20Management/
+Semester Type of Course Course ECTS 1. (fall semester) / lastura Social Stucture in Germany in 6 3. (fall semester) lecture International Comparison 6 1. (fall semester) / exercise class Social Stucture in Germany in 4 3. (fall semester) exercise class International Comparison 4 2. (spring semester)/ la aturna Comparative European 6 4. (spring semester) lecture Societies 6 2. (spring semester)/ amanaina alasa Comment research terring 2 4. (spring semester) exercise class Current research topics 3 19